syncfusion-content/javascript-docs/js/Diagram/Gridlines.md

 ## Appearance

 You can customize the appearance of the gridlines by using a set of predefined properties.

-To explore those properties, refer to [Gridlines](/api/js/ejdiagram#snapsettings:horizontalgridlines "Gridlines")
-The [horizontalGridLines](/api/js/ejdiagram#members:snapsettings-horizontalgridlines "horizontalGridLines") and [verticalGridLines](/api/js/ejdiagram#members:snapsettings-verticalgridlines "verticalGridLines") properties allow to customize the appearance of the gridlines.
+* The [horizontalGridLines](/api/js/ejdiagram#members:snapsettings-horizontalgridlines "horizontalGridLines") and [verticalGridLines](/api/js/ejdiagram#members:snapsettings-verticalgridlines "verticalGridLines") properties allow to customize the appearance of the horizontal and vertical gridlines respectively.

+* The horizontalGridLines [lineColor](/api/js/ejdiagram#members:snapsettings-horizontalgridlines-linecolor "lineColor") and [lineDashArray](/api/js/ejdiagram#members:snapsettings-horizontalgridlines-lineDashArray "lineDashArray") properties are used to customizes the line color and line style of the horizontal gridlines.

+* The verticalGridLines [lineColor](/api/js/ejdiagram#members:snapsettings-verticalgridlines-linecolor "lineColor") and [lineDashArray](/api/js/ejdiagram#members:snapsettings-verticalgridlines-lineDashArray "lineDashArray") properties are used to customizes the line color and line style of the vertical gridlines.

 The following code example illustrates how to customize the appearance of gridlines.

 {% highlight javascript %}